Jeffranjan/ChaiCode-Journey/readme.md

 ---

 > [!NOTE]
-> Writing Blogs were an assingment given to us as peer projects in the Cohort.
+> Writing Blogs were an assingment given to us as peer project in the Cohort.
 They are not included in this Repository as I've hosted them on my [Personal Portfolio Website](https://ranjangupta.online/blogs)

+---

+## What's the purpose of this repository?

+- To make reasonable & meaningful commits every single day
+- To keep the repository up-to-date as the cohort progresess

+---

+## Personal Goal

+- To learn, implement, practice & iterate
+- To not give up even when things get messy (_You aren't going downhill, how can it be easy?_)